Is Your Social Media Messaging Good Enough?

 - Number of tweets posted during the sample period activity.

-The regression models’ coefficients indicated that for every unit increase in negative words there was a 6% increase in tweets(pg.
+The regression models’ coefficients indicated that for every unit increase in negative words there was a 6% increase in retweets(pg.
 238).
-Likewise, for every unit increase in positive words there was a 4% increase in tweets.
+Likewise, for every unit increase in positive words there was a 4% increase in retweets.
 An important hypothesis they were not able to prove:

 - The association between sentiment and retweet time lag is stronger for tweets with negative sentiment than those with positive sentiment.

 Sentiment and Social Media Predictability

 Ashan and Kumari researched 20,000 tweets on the 2016 U.S. presidential election.
 The analysis considered the impact of sentiment along with the following environmental factors in predicting information diffusion:

 - Tweet age

 Using two different regression approaches, analysis was completed determining the independent variables that provided the best model predictability.
 As seen below, in each model sentiment content was included and provided a significant increase in predictability.